-Plotinus had numerous transcendental experiences in his life.
-This passage has inspired my wife and I in our work since forever.
+This passage has inspired me in my work since forever.

 “Let him who can arise, withdraw into himself, forego all that is known by the eyes, turn aside forever from the bodily beauty that was once his joy.
 He must not hanker after the graceful shapes that appear in bodies, but know them for copies, for traceries, for shadows, and hasten away towards that which they bespeak. …